 You need to be good at keeping up to date with assignments and presenting your ideas in a clear and well-structured way.
 An interest in the law is essential and an interest in current affairs is desirable so that you can give examples from real life to show how the law works.

 What formal entry requirements will I need?

-Minimum requirements - average point score of 5.75 including grade 6 in GCSE English.
+Minimum requirements - average point score of 5.75 including English Language at grade 6.